Bomtek9/chat-app/README.md

 - Users can enter their name and choose a background color for the chat screen before joining the chat.
 - The conversation is displayed, as well as an input field and submit button.
-- The chat provides users with two additional communication features: sending images and location data.
+- The chat provides users with two additional communication features: sending images using thier camera or library, and share location data.
 - Data gets stored online and offline.

 ## Test it yourself